bladedge666/jyaasa-tasks/Part3-CSFoundation/Task2.md

 In this approach, I use a hashmap to store keys and values corresponding to the `element` and the `indices` where it reoccurs.
 For example, for an array that looks like `[1,2,3,4,1]`, `common_hash` would look like `{1: [0, 4]}`

-This can be optimized as well by changing the second loop as: `for j := i to length(arr) - 1:`
+This can be optimized as well by changing the second loop as: `for j := i to n - 1:`